bconnorwhite/BenchPress/README.md

 ----------

 TODO:
+-header.php from template head tags
+-wysiwyg
 -Site relative links
 -CSS/JS
+-Refactor element parsing in template/section into a parser class

+Essence Base Theme TODO:
+-Essence developer login
+-Ability to upload html template -> dev.<domain>.wp-essence.com or dev.<domain>.<tld>
+-Ability to publish dev -> live for first time (init) -Ability to pull content + db from live -> dev (sync) -Ability to commit theme changes on dev (commit) -Ability to pull theme changes from dev to live (pull) =Figure out best way to use drafts for content changes -Dev site admin login only so client can't make content changes -Way to easily edit theme in atom/etc. without local install

 ----------

 1. Page Templates
 Templates can be reused across multiple pages.
 To create a page template named "Template Name", add an id of template-template_name to the page's body tag.

-  Example:
+Every page must have a template selected.
+If the body doesn't have an id, the page name will be used.

+  Example 1:
     <body id="template-example_template"> ... </body>

+  Example 2:
+    example_template.html

 2. Section templates
 Sections can be reused on multiple pages.
 To create a section template named "Section Name", add an id of section-section_name to a div surrounding that section.
+All fields, images, menus, etc. must be in a section.

   Example:
     <div id="section-example_section"> ... </div>